nwithan8/tauticord/documentation/ANNOUNCEMENTS.md

+## Adding Dropdown Options in Unraid Community Applications Template

+**Date Posted**: 2024-03-24

+**Latest Release:** *v4.1.4*

+**Affected Release:** *v4.2.0+*

+**Affected Users:** Those using the **Unraid Community Applications** template to deploy Tauticord

+In the next minor release of Tauticord, we will be adding dropdown options to the **Unraid Community Applications**.

+The majority of the configuration options for Tauticord are currently boolean in nature, and require either "True" or " False" as values.
+The fact that users have to provide the words "True" or "False" can be confusing, and have seen users provide incorrect values accidentally.

+Unraid Community Application templates offer a way to instead provide a set of predefined values, which will appear as a dropdown menu in the UI when configuring a container.
+This will make it easier for users to select the correct values for the configuration options.

+It is unclear if implementing this feature will erase and/or reset existing configurations for those fields. **We are under the assumption that this will effectively reset the existing configuration for Tauticord.**

+We have made every attempt to set each field to the best default value, but we recommend double-checking your configuration after updating to the new version.
+We recommend taking a screenshot of your current configuration before updating, so you can easily reconfigure Tauticord after the update.

 ## Dropping Python Script Support

 **Date Posted**: 2024-03-24

 **Latest Release:** *v4.1.4*

+**Affected Release:** *v5.0.0+*

 **Affected Users:** Those running Tauticord as a standalone Python script